Implan-Group/api/impact/readme.md

 #### Endpoint
 **GET {{api_domain}}api/v1/regions/export/{{AggregationSchemeId}}/StudyAreaDataGeneralInformation?hashId={{hashId}}**

+---
-### Study Area Industry Detail (Get)
+## Study Area - Industry Detail
-This endpoint provides regional industry detail data equivalent to the Region Industries Detail table found in Regions > Study Area Data > Industry Detail in the IMPLAN application.
+- This endpoint provides regional industry detail data equivalent to the Region Industries Detail table found in Regions > Study Area Data > Industry Detail in the IMPLAN application.
+- This endpoint works for United States, Canadian, and International Industry Sets so long as an appropriate Aggregation Scheme is used alongside the region's HashId

-#### Parameters
+#### Request
-* Bearer Token
-* AggregationSchemeId (In URL)
-* HashId or URID (required)
+`GET {{api_domain}}api/v1/regions/export/{{AggregationSchemeId}}/StudyAreaDataIndustryDetail?hashId={{hashId}}`
+- `AggregationSchemeId` - The Aggregation scheme for the Region
+- `HashId` - The Region's HashId

 #### Response
-The API response will provide a CSV response with following fields for all industries:
+- The API response will provide a CSV response with following fields for all industries:
 * Industry Code
 * Description
 * Total Output